Merge two Google sheets: lookup, match and update records

 2. select your lookup sheet

-3. mark key columns (those that contain records to match) with checkboxes
+3. tick off key columns (those that should match)

-5. adjust additional options, e.g., mark updated records with color or in a status column, etc.
+5. adjust additional options, e.g., where to place the results, or color updated records, or mark them in a status column, etc.

-Watch this 3-minute demo video to see how it works:
+Watch this 3-minute demo video to see how Merge Sheets add-on works:

-I encourage you to install your Merge Sheets from the Google Sheets store and follow these instructions to try and update your own table with the info from another sheet.
+I encourage you to install Merge Sheets from the Google Sheets store and follow these instructions to match and merge your tables.
+And let me know how it goes in the comments section!

 Spreadsheet with formula examples

-Merge Google sheets & update data - formula examples (make a copy of the file)
+Merge Google sheets & update data - formula examples (make yourself a copy to practice)

 Table of contents